Anderware/Foundry-Vtt-Sandbox-Macros/GearExchange/readme.md

 To change the width of the form(dialog), change the rows at the bottom with
      d.options.width = 600;
      d.position.width = 600;

+It is built re-using the existing code in sandbox meaning it is a bit version-sensitive.

 Macro devloped/tested only in
 FoundryVTT 0.7.9